dptools/process_offsite_audio/README.md

 	bash interview_video_process.sh example_config.sh

 For use on Pronet, config files are already generated for each site in the Pronet_site_configs subfolder, and can be edited as needed.
-The all_sites_cron_script.sh runs the audio, transcript, and video sides of the pipeline for each of these configs, used for running the code across sites (currently on the Pronet dev server at 2pm daily).
+The all_sites_cron_script.sh runs the audio, transcript, and video sides of the pipeline for each of these configs, used for running the code across sites (currently on the Pronet production server for initial site YA at 2pm daily, and on the Pronet development server for all sites at 3pm daily).

 ##### Architecture Diagram <a name="diagram"></a>
 Each major step is initiated by the pipeline using a script in the individual_modules folder, see this folder if specific steps need to be run independently.